BeatrisIlieva/devto-articles/articles/exploring-js-inheritance.md

 ### Difference between object create and object assign

+Object.assign() copies an object's own properties into a new object but does not retain prototype chain inheritance.
+Object.create() creates a new object with an existing object as its prototype, preserving inheritance without copying properties.

 ### Difference between `prototype property` and `proto`

 1. `proto` is a property of objects and refers to their prototypes.
 2. `prototype` is a property of functions that will be set as a prototype to the objects created by a given function constructor

+### `prototype` is an object